Chaython/Pure/README.md

 ![Pure](https://media.giphy.com/media/LpmuNBVvoJLZA7tHOy/giphy.gif)

 # INSTRUCTIONS 👨‍🏫
-* download https://github.com/git-for-windows/git/releases/download/v2.36.1.windows.1/Git-2.36.1-64-bit.exe if you want to use the skin installer
+* Install https://github.com/git-for-windows/git/releases/download/v2.36.1.windows.1/Git-2.36.1-64-bit.exe and run the Pure steam skin installer.sh if you want to use the skin installer

 * Move Pure (Light) or Pure (Dark) folder to steam/skins/
 * go to FONTS folder and install all the fonts there